saieswarungarala/IOT-WiFi/mqtt_esp32_sht40/READ ME_MQTT.md

 #  MQTT Protocol with ESP 32

 # Description
-The main of this experiment is getting some intuition about how MQTT communication is working.Using MQTT communication protocol with ESP 32 to publish and subscribe SHT40 (Temperature & Humidity) sensor data to topics & control the state of LED at the ESP 32 by publishing on/off messages to the ESP 32.
+The main of this experiment is getting some intuition about how MQTT communication is working.Using MQTT communication protocol with ESP 32 to publish and subscribe SHT40 (Temperature & Humidity) sensor data to topics & control the state of LED at the ESP 32 by publishing on/off messages to the ESP 32.We are using MQTTlens.MQTT Lens is an add-on for the chrome browser that lets you publish messages to an MQTT broker, subscribe to MQTT topics, and receive messages using the chrome web browser.

 ## Installation